semente/bak/README.md

 # bak -- simple, efficient, and encrypted backups

-The purpose of **bak** is to be a simple, secure, easy to set up, and use backup solution for GNU/Linux.
+The purpose of **bak** is to be a simple, secure, easy to set up, and use encrypted backup solution for GNU/Linux.
 It is designed for personal and desktop backups-mainly for your laptop when roaming around-but you can also find it useful in other situations.

 I wrote this script because I found *duplicity* and other alternatives for encrypted backups too complicated for my purposes.